Steven Siewert

 Steven Siewert is an Australian photojournalist and art photographer.

-Siewert's photographs have appeared in the Sydney Morning Herald and the book, "The Last Anzacs: Lest We Forget" with the author Tony Stephens.
-He was twice a recipient of the Nikon/Walkley Portrait Prize, winning in 2008 for “Waiting for Wanda Jackson”, published in the Good Weekend.
-In this same year he won a Walkley for his series on Australian rockabillies, from which the portrait was drawn.
-The series was subject of an exhibition at the Museum of Sydney.
-In 2001, Siewert was also awarded an Asialink fellowship to work in Bangkok, Thailand for Asian newspaper, The Nation.
+Siewert's photographs have appeared in the Sydney Morning Herald and the book, "The Last Anzacs: Lest We Forget" in which he documented surviving Gallipoli veterans in a seminal collaboration with author and journalist, Tony Stephens.
+He has twice been a recipient of the Nikon/Walkley Portrait Prize, winning in 2008 for "Waiting for Wanda Jackson", published in the Good Weekend.
+In this same year, he won a Walkley for his series on Australian rockabillies, from which the portrait was drawn.
+The series was exhibited at the Museum of Sydney.

+In 2001, Siewert was awarded an Asialink fellowship to work in Bangkok, Thailand with The Nation.
 Siewert's photography has been included in solo and group exhibitions at the Leica gallery in Solms, Germany, the Museum of Sydney, the Centre for Contemporary Photography in Melbourne, the State Library of NSW and Albury Regional Art Gallery.
 He is a former member of the Australian Oculi collective.

+Siewert was a finalist for the National Photographic Portrait Prize in 2014 with a portrait of Reg Mombasa.
+Most recently, he was nominated as Nikon-Walkley Press Photographer of the Year in 2025.